 A lack of coherence between breathing and heart rate, he explains in the book, makes people vulnerable to physical illnesses like heart disease, cancer, depression and PTSD.
 Whereas, harmony in the HRV system—aided by practices like yoga—can improve anger, depression, high blood pressure, elevated stress hormones, asthma and back pain.

 Of course, as Chris Keener—breathwork guide and head of MUD\WTR :films—so aptly put it, we couldn't stop breathing if we tried.
 It's happening automatically.
 But we have the power to use our breath in conscious ways to optimize our well-being.
+This is why Keener leads breathwork practices before all-hands team meetings at MUD\WTR.
 And so, without further ado, here are 10 reasons to start a breathwork practice (and ideally, to stick to one for the rest of your life), care of Keener.

 As Keener describes, there have been many stories of people (himself included) who come back from a breathwork session with new ideas for things they want to create.